PREFACE.

 (shouting.)--I've bet a power of strong lads east and west through the

-are you thinking I'd turn back from a priest?
+world, and are you thinking I'd turn back from a priest?
 Leave the road

 now, or maybe I would strike yourself.